 In June 2021, the Company entered into two agreements pursuant to each of which it agreed to acquire land and a related Ground Lease originated by iStar when certain construction related conditions are met by a specified time period.
 The purchase price to be paid for each is \$42.0 million, plus an amount necessary for iStar to achieve the greater of a 1.25x multiple and a 9% return on its investment.
 In addition, each Ground Lease provides for a leasehold improvement allowance up to a maximum of \$83.0 million, which obligation would be assumed by the Company upon acquisition.
-In January 2022, iStar sold the Ground Leases to an investment fund in which iStar owns a noncontrolling interest and an existing shareholder (which is affiliated with one of the Company's independent directors) owns a noncontrolling interest.
-There can be no assurance that the conditions to closing will be satisfied and that the Company will acquire the properties and Ground Leases from the investment fund.
+In January 2022, iStar sold the Ground Lease to an investment fund in which iStar owns a noncontrolling interest and an existing shareholder (which is affiliated with one of the Company's independent directors) owns a noncontrolling interest.
+There can be no assurance that the conditions to closing will be satisfied and that the Company will acquire the properties and Ground Lease from the investment fund.

 In March 2021, the Company entered into an agreement pursuant to which, subject to certain conditions being met, it agreed to acquire 100% of the limited liability company interests in the owner of a fee estate subject to a Ground Lease on which a multi-family project is currently being constructed.
-In March 2021, istar originated a \$75.0 million construction loan commitment to the Ground Lease tenant and acquired the Ground Lease for \$16.1 million. istar subsequently sold the loan commitment to an entity in which it has a noncontrolling interest and an existing shareholder (which is affiliated with one of the Company's independent directors) owns a noncontrolling interest.
-The Ground Lease documents contained future funding obligations to the Ground Lease tenant of approximately \$11.9 million of deferred purchase price and \$52.0 million of leasehold improvement allowance upon achievement of certain milestones.
+In March 2021, iStar originated a \$75.0 million construction loan commitment to the Ground Lease tenant and acquired the Ground Lease for \$16.1 million. iStar subsequently sold the loan commitment to an entity in which it has a noncontrolling interest and an existing shareholder (which is affiliated with one of the Company's independent directors) owns a noncontrolling interest.
+The Ground Lease tenant of approximately \$11.9 million of deferred purchase price and \$52.0 million of leasehold improvement allowance upon achievement of certain milestones.
 Subsequent to the origination, iStar funded approximately \$6.0 million of the deferred purchase price to the Ground Lease tenant.
-The Company's acquisition of the ground leaser entity closed in September 2021.
+The Company's acquisition of the ground lease tenant.
 The total consideration paid was \$24.8 million and the Company assumed the obligation for the remaining future funding obligations to the Ground Lease tenant.